Ottoman–Portuguese conflicts (1538–1560): Piri Reis expedition, 1552

 Three years later Piri Reis sailed out from Suez again with 30 ships and the goal of wresting Hormuz Island, the key to the Persian Gulf, from Portugal.
 Piri Reis sacked Muscat on his way.
 Turning further east, Piri Reis failed to capture Hormuz, at the entrance of the Persian Gulf.
 He sacked the town, but the Portuguese fortress remained intact.
 Faced with reports of an approaching Portuguese fleet, Piri Reis decided to withdraw the fleet to Basra.
 He returned to Suez with two galleys which were his personal property.
 The sultan sentenced Piri Reis to death for these acts and had him executed in 1553.

 Following these events, the Portuguese dispatched considerable reinforcements to Hormuz, and the following year defeated an Ottoman fleet at the Battle of the Strait of Hormuz.

 Murat Reis the Elder Expedition and Battle of the Strait of Hormuz, 1553

 Battle of the Strait of Hormuz, depicted in the Book of Lisuarte de Abreu.

 In 1553, the Portuguese soundly defeated an Ottoman fleet led by Murat Reis the Elder in the Battle of the Strait of Hormuz.
 The purpose of this expedition was to bring the fleet back to Suez.
 The new Ottoman admiral was the former sanjak-bey (governor) of Qatif.
 While trying to sail out of the Persian Gulf, he encountered a large Portuguese fleet commanded by Dom Diogo de Noronha.
-In the largest open-sea engagement between the two countries, Murat was defeated by the Portuguese fleet and had returned to Basra.
+In the largest open-sea engagement between the two countries, Murat was defeated by the Portuguese fleet and had to return to Basra.